-Each student is responsible for reporting any and all infractions of the standards valued by the Community of Respect.
+Each student is responsible for reporting all infractions of the standards valued by the Community of Respect.
 All students accept this responsibility when they enroll.
-If a student sees, knows, or hears of a violation, he/she is responsible for reporting the suspected violation to Mercer Police, the Vice President of Student Affairs, or an appropriate faculty/staff member of Mercer University.
+If a student sees, knows, or hears of a violation, they are responsible for reporting the suspected violation to Mercer Police, the Vice President of Students, or an appropriate faculty/staff member of Mercer University.

 Organizations are expected to investigate and self-report any violations of the Student Code of Conduct.
-Please refer to the Campus Life web page at https://campuslife.mercer.edu/macon/student-orgs/.
+Please refer to the Campus Life web page at http://campuslife.mercer.edu/atlanta/student-orgs/policy/.